danvanhorn/cs-472-final/README.md

 Implement your cache simulator so that it can support up to 4 simulated processors operating in parallel.
 Each processor will have its own personal cache.
 These caches will all share a common bus that is connected to a shared main memory.
 For our simulations, you can assume that the main memory uses a pipelined implementation and can deliver cache blocks to each processor with the same latency as the single core version.

 ## Cache Operation
 Since we are working with multiple processors we now have to consider how we can keep the data consistent across multiple caches.
 This could be problematic if multiple threads happen to need access to the same data in memory.
 There are multiple techniques for dealing with this problem.
-Please read the Wikipedia page for an overview of the issue: [cache coherence](https://en.wikipedia.org/wiki/Cache_coherence)Links to an external site.
+Please read the Wikipedia page for an overview of the issue: [cache coherence](https://en.wikipedia.org/wiki/Cache_coherence).

 In this project you will use a bus-snooping protocol to address the challenge of cache coherence.